You can contact LEARNZ, part of CORE Education, at:

 PO Box 13 678,

-Topographic maps show features which are on the Earth’s surface.
+Topographic maps are detailed, accurate graphic representations of the features that appear on the Earth’s surface.

-Topographic Maps are helpful because they show land features and the shape of the land (topography).
+Topographic Maps are helpful in the high country because they show land features and terrain.

 A topographic map shows the following features;